samuel-book/causal_inference_notebook/_sources/misc/matching.md

     4. **Assess quality of matching**: Check quality of matching, and iterate steps 2 and 3 if necessary.

     5. **Analysis of the outcome and estimation of the treatment effect**: Once matching is of sufficient quality the treatment effect may be estimated.
 Imperfect matching may also be compensated for by *Adjustment* to give *Double Robustness* (see below).

+    6. After this, consider the possible limitations of matching.

 * **Adjustment** seeks to compensate for differences between treated and untreated people, such as by including those factors that influence treatment decision in an outcome model.